 Testing for CPOs and C. auris is performed at the Washington State Department of Health (DOH) Public Health Laboratory (PHL).
-All materials, FedEx shipping, and testing are free.
-The DOH will send you sample collection kits prior to the planned date of screening along with all the other supplies needed for packaging and shipping.
+All testing materials, FedEx shipping, and testing are free.
+The DOH will send you sample collection kits to have onsite prior to beginning admission screening along with all the other supplies needed for packaging and shipping.
 The following is a brief description.